Searching for Ultralight Dark Matter Conversion in Solar Corona using Low Frequency Array Data: Results

 After data cleaning, for each frequency bin, $i$, we can get the average value $\bar{O}_i$ and the standard deviation $\sigma_{\bar{O}_i}$ as the statistical uncertainty of the time series.
 We parameterize the background locally by fitting each frequency bin and its adjacent $k$ bins with a polynomial function of degree $n$.
 In practice, we choose $k=10$ and $n=3$.
 Then, we use the least square method to evaluate the deviation of data to the background fit.
 The fitting deviation is taken to be the systematic uncertainty $\sigma^{sys}_i$.
 The total uncertainty is in the quadrature form, $\sigma_i^2=\sigma^2_{\bar{O}_i}+(\sigma^{sys}_i)^2$.
 It turns out that $\sigma^{sys}_i$ always dominates in $\sigma^i$.

-We adopt the log-likelihood ratio test method~\cite{Cowan:2010js} to set upper limits on DPDM/axion DM parameter space.
-We build the likelihood function for the frequency bin $i_0$ in the Gaussian form~\cite{An:2022hhb}
+We adopt the log-likelihood ratio test method~\cite{Cowan:2010js} to set upper limits on the DPDM parameter space.
+We construct the likelihood function for a specific frequency bin $i_0$ in the Gaussian form~\cite{An:2022hhb}

-where $B(a,f_i)$ is the polynomial function for background fitting, the coefficients $a=(a_1,a_2,a_3)$ are treated as nuisance parameters, and $S$ is the assumed DPDM/axion DM signal at bin $i_0$.
-Then we can build the following test statistic~\cite{Cowan:2010js,An:2022hhb}
+where $B(a,f_i)$ is the polynomial function used for background fitting, the coefficients $a=(a_1,a_2,a_3)$ are treated as nuisance parameters, $S$ denotes the assumed DPDM-induced signal at bin $i_0$, and $\delta_{ii_0}$ is the Kronecker delta.
+We then build the following test statistic~\cite{Cowan:2010js,An:2022hhb}